-How to Serve Child Support Papers
+Serve Child Support Papers Through a Professional

 Often the most acrimonious part of the dissolution of any relationship or marriage involving minor children has to do with resolving child custody and child support issues.
 As in most states, when separating parents are unable to reach a decision about child custody between themselves, the Tennessee court makes that decision based on the health, safety and welfare needs of the minor child or children involved.